JayInnn/Data-Structure/README.md

 ## Chapter 6
 Attention: in this chapter, to learn the graph and to focus on the difference between graph and tree.
-1. graph: dfs & bfs
+1. graph: dfs & bfs & spanning tree
+2. biconnected component: articulation point & biconnected graph
+3. minimum cost spanning tree: greedy algorithm -- Kruskal & Prim & Sollin